KyleLee95/auction-app-client/README.md

 ```

 If you don't have `npm` installed I recommend installing `nvm`.
 [You can find
-it](https://github.com/nvm-sh/nvm) here.
-Follow instructions for your OS and for
+it here.](https://github.com/nvm-sh/nvm) Follow instructions for your OS.
-setup.
 I've been using `node v22.8.0` which you can install via `nvm`.

 ## Setup AWS Amplify